Boundedness and decay of scalar waves at the Cauchy horizon of the Kerr spacetime: Introduction

 Here, the Sobolev space $H^{s+\ell\log}(\R)$ consists of all $u$ for which $\la\xi\ra^s\la\log\la\xi\ra\ra^\ell\hat u(\xi)\in L^2$, where $\la\xi\ra=(1+|\xi|^2)^{1/2}$, and \eqref{EqIntroMainBound} follows from the second part of the Theorem via the Sobolev embedding $H^{1/2+(1/2+\eps'\log)}(\R)\hra L^\infty(\R)$ for $\eps'>0$.

-We shall in fact prove that a bound by $t_0^{-\alpha}$, $\alpha>3/2$, for $u$ and its derivatives in the exterior region implies a uniform bound for $u$, and its derivatives tangential to the Cauchy horizon, by $t_0^{-\alpha+3/2+\eps}$ near the Cauchy horizon; and if $D_{t_0}u$ and its derivatives have a bound by $t_0^{-\alpha-1}$, we obtain a stronger bound by $t_0^{-\alpha+1+\eps}$ near $\cCH^+$; see Theorem~\ref{ThmPfMain}.
-The bound \eqref{EqIntroMainBound} is then a consequence of Price's law for scalar waves, which gives $\alpha=3$; Price's law has been proved rigorously for all subextremal Reissner--Nordstr\"om spacetimes and slowly rotating Kerr spacetimes by Tataru \cite{TataruDecayAsympFlat} and Metcalfe, Tataru and Tohaneanu \cite{MetcalfeTataruTohaneanuPriceNonstationary}.
+We shall in fact prove that a bound $t_0^{-\alpha}$, $\alpha>3/2$, for $u$ and its derivatives in the exterior region implies a uniform bound for $u$, and its derivatives tangential to the Cauchy horizon, by $t_0^{-\alpha+3/2+\eps}$ near the Cauchy horizon; and if $D_{t_0}u$ and its derivatives are bounded by $t_0^{-\alpha-1}$, we obtain the stronger bound $t_0^{-\alpha+1+\eps}$ near $\cCH^+$; see Theorem~\ref{ThmPfMain}.
+The bound \eqref{EqIntroMainBound} is then a consequence of Price's law for scalar waves, which gives $\alpha=3$; Price's law has been proved rigorously for all subextremal Reissner--Nordstr\"om spacetimes and slowly rotating Kerr spacetimes by Tataru \cite{TataruDecayAsympFlat} and Metcalfe, Tataru, and Tohaneanu \cite{MetcalfeTataruTohaneanuPriceNonstationary}.
+These are in fact black box results, hence the uniform boundedness of energy and the integrated local energy decay estimates proved by Dafermos, Rodnianski, and Shlapentokh-Rothman \cite{DafermosRodnianskiShlapentokhRothmanDecay} imply Price's law for the full subextremal Kerr family.
 We also mention the work of Dafermos and Rodnianski \cite{DafermosRodnianskiPrice} for a proof of Price's law in a nonlinear, but spherically symmetric setting.
-The boundedness and decay result for all subextremal Kerr metrics proved recently by Dafermos, Rodnianski and Shlapentokh-Rothman \cite{DafermosRodnianskiShlapentokhRothmanDecay} yields $t_0^{-3/2+\eps}$ decay, which is slightly too weak for our methods to apply.
-(In order to make our arguments as simple as possible, we also use the smallness of the angular momentum in a technical step in \S\ref{SubsecPfAsy}; however, a more robust argument will likely eliminate this restriction, see Remark~\ref{RmkPfAsySmallA}.)
+In order to make our arguments as simple as possible, we assume the angular momentum to be small in a technical step in \S\ref{SubsecPfAsy}; however, a slight improvement of the argument will likely eliminate this restriction, see Remark~\ref{RmkPfAsySmallA}.

 Our arguments also apply to the initial value problem with smooth, compactly supported Cauchy data posed on a \emph{two-ended} hypersurface: In this case, we obtain uniform regularity up to the bifurcate Cauchy horizon and the bifurcation sphere.
 (See e.g.\ \cite[Figure~1]{LukOhReissnerNordstrom}.)